-Buyers who can’t purchase a home with traditional financing have less bargaining power than prime buyers.
-You’re more likely to get a better price.
+- Higher price: Buyers who can’t purchase a home with traditional financing have less bargaining power than prime buyers.
+You’re more likely to get a better price

-If you’re not able to legally exclude all capital gains on your property sale, you can minimize or defer tax liability by carrying a mortgage.
+- Tax breaks: If you’re not able to legally exclude all capital gains on your property sale, you can minimize or defer tax liability by carrying a mortgage.
 The IRS calls it an installment sale, and only a small part of each payment is considered a taxable gain.
-Depending on your bracket, the savings can be substantial.
+Depending on your bracket, the savings can be substantial

-In many areas, it’s customary for property sellers to pay at least half of closing costs.
+- Lower costs: In many areas, it’s customary for property sellers to pay at least half of closing costs.
 Plus real estate commissions.
-As a financing seller, you might be able to skip expensive title insurance in addition to the services of a real estate agent.
+As a financing seller, you might be able to skip expensive title insurance in addition to the services of a real estate agent

 Cons of seller financing

-Unless you’re very experienced at selling and financing property, hire a real estate lawyer to set up the loan.
+- Legal fees: Unless you’re very experienced at selling and financing property, hire a real estate lawyer to set up the loan.
 An attorney should also draw the sales contract if there’s no agent involved.
-Lawyers don’t work for free, but not using a pro can be very expensive in the long run.
+Lawyers don’t work for free, but not using a pro can be very expensive in the long run

 - Default: If the buyer fails to repay as agreed (either you or a mortgage lender in first position), you will be dealing with the foreclosure process.
-The legal fees, aggravation and potential property damage are major issues.
+The legal fees, aggravation, and potential property damage are major issues

-Almost all mortgages have “due on sale” or “acceleration” clauses, which means your lender can choose to call in the loan once the property changes hands.
-It doesn’t happen often, but it’s possible.
+- Acceleration: Almost all mortgages have “due on sale” or “acceleration” clauses, which means your lender can choose to call in the loan once the property changes hands.
+It doesn’t happen often, but it’s possible